calvinrzachman/bolts/04-onion-routing.md

 payments that can go through that route to protect against probing attacks that would let malicious nodes unblind the identity of the blinded nodes.

-When route blinding is used for payments, nodes inside the blinded route must not return standard onion errors, because they would provide information to the sender that could help them unblind the identity of the blinded nodes.
-Also, instead of forwarding errors, nodes should replace them with garbage, in case a downstream node was buggy and returned a valid onion error.
+When route blinding is used for payments, intermediate nodes inside the blinded route must not return standard onion errors, because they would provide information to the sender that could help them unblind the identity of the blinded nodes.

 # Accepting and Forwarding a Payment